FlightAware: FlightAware Global

 For aircraft with cockpit datalink services, FlightAware can provide real-time worldwide flight tracking and status as well as text messaging and other operational dispatch services in some cases.

+Global for Helicopters

+The Global for Helicopters service began in October 2023 and allows helicopter flights to be tracked.
+FlightAware Global for Helicopters uses an ADS-B transponder, which is already part of the aircraft.
+If the aircraft is operating with a 1090 MHz transponder, Aireon's ADS-B space-based receivers can track them.
+Helicopter operators will be able to mark custom or temporary landing sites using coordinates.

 Selective unblocking

 A selective unblocking service is available for aircraft owners and operators to selectively choose friends, family, employees, and business associates who are allowed to track an aircraft's movements.
 When a selective unblocking is used, the aircraft movements remained blocked to the general public.
 An owner or operator can opt to do this for privacy or security reasons.

 FlightAware TV

 FlightAware TV is a web-based aircraft situational display scaled for an HDTV.
 FlightAware TV can be customized to show a "fleet view" to monitor an entire fleet or in "airport" view to monitor airport activity such as departures and arrivals.

 FBO ToolBox

 FBO ToolBox is a Web-based, market-analysis and flight-tracking application that allows FBO managers insight into their customers.
 Primary features include competitive fuel price analysis, airport traffic analysis, AMSTAT operator information, airport history reports, and top origins/destinations.
 A proprietary fuel-burn calculator estimates the number of gallons necessary to complete a filed flight plan, and can deliver FBO managers a picture of potential fuel sales on any given day.
 In May 2012, FlightAware launched "FBO ToolBox Europe" for airport operators in Europe.